melisgl/journal/README.md

 Unlike [`FILE-JOURNAL`][8428]s, [`IN-MEMORY-JOURNAL`][b668]s do not have any built-in persistent storage backing them, but with `SYNC-FN`, persistence can be tacked on.
-If non-NIL, `SYNC-FN` must be a function of a single argument, an `IN-MEMORY-JOURNAL`. `SYNC-FN` is called according to [Synchronization strategies][f532], and upon normal return the journal must be stored durably.
+If non-`NIL`, `SYNC-FN` must be a function of a single argument, an `IN-MEMORY-JOURNAL`. `SYNC-FN` is called according to [Synchronization strategies][f532], and upon normal return the journal must be stored durably.